Sintrastes/sintrastes.github.io/src/posts/2021-07-19-sum_types_are_not_a_silver_bullet.markdown

 }
 ```

-Suprirse!
+Surprise!
 The solution in an OOP language is to simply use a plain old interface!
 In a language like Haskell or C without interfaces, you'd just use typed records/structs.
 For instance, in Haskell^[Note that where one would use a function with receiver parameter in Kotlin, one often uses a custom monad of some kind in Haskell, which is what `Repl` is here.] the solution would look
  something like:

 ```haskell